MarcSkovMadsen/paithon/README.md

 When I get the time I would like to

-- Support common workflows in ML and DL.
+- Support common input types and tasks in ML and DL.
   - Implement Panel versions of the Hugging Face widgets
 - Show that Panel can easily do what Gradio can and so much more.
 - Add badges for 100% test coverage etc.
 - Distribute as conda package